Trade, Internal Migration, and Human Capital: Who Gains from India's IT Boom? [Job Market Paper, New version coming soon! ]

 (with Kerem Cosar, Banu Demir Pakel and, Nathaniel Young) [Under Revision, New version coming soon! ]

 Abstract: What is the impact on intra-national trade and regional economic outcomes when the lane-capacity of an existing paved road network is expanded significantly?
 We investigate this question for the case of Turkey, which undertook a large-scale public investment in roads during the 2000s.
 Using spatially disaggregated data on road upgrades and domestic transactions, we estimate a large positive impact of reduced inter-provincial travel times on trade as well as regional industrial sales and employment.

-WORKS IN PROGRESS:
+SELECTED WORKS IN PROGRESS:

 Competition, Wages and the Emergence of Computer Science Degree Programs in the US

-(With Emily Cook and Ekaterina Khmelnitskaya)
+(with Emily Cook and Ekaterina Khmelnitskaya)